NamTThai/NeighborhoodMap/README.md

 ### How to get a developer API key from Yelp

 Navigate to `https://www.yelp.com/developers/manage_api_keys` to get an API key from yelp.
-Afterwards, create a file named `yelp-oauth.json` in folder `data` with the following information:
+Afterwards, open the file named `data\yelp-oauth.json` and provide the following information:

 ```
 {